ScaleComputing/HyperCoreAnsibleCollection/docs/rst/extra/quickstart.rst

 	a. **Note**: All YAML files, including Playbooks, begin with "---" and the information that specifies the purpose of the Playbook.
 This identifies host targets, whether to gather basic facts about the target hosts, and how Ansible will communicate with those targets.
 Remember, SSH is the default protocol used by Ansible, so when writing Playbooks with the HyperCore Collection, you should specify ``ansible.builtin.local``.

-3. After specifying this information, you can start adding tasks to your playbook
+3. After specifying this information, you can start adding tasks to your Playbook
 4. A few lines after your introduction block of test write ``tasks:``
 	a.
 This line tells Ansible that the text below will outline specific actions to be performed.
 	b. ``tasks:`` should be lined up directly below ``gather_facts: False``